 In order to qualify for residence, you must be a registered as a full-time student at the U of G and apply by the deadline.
 Consideration may be given to students who study part-time because of their disability.

 Disclosing your Disability in the Residence Application

 To have a disability considered in the room assignment process, please review the Special Accommodation Information and submit a request form when you apply to residence.
-Be sure to also forward documentation of your disability to Student Accessibility Services.

 The University of Guelph does not provide attendant care.
 SAS can assist students in obtaining attendant care by linking you to community resources such as the Community Care Access Centre (CCAC) and Guelph Independent Living (GIL).

 Student Housing Services